-The learning outcomes are based on the outcomes in the QAA Subject Benchmark Statement for Art and Design.
+The learning outcomes are based on the Art and Design outcomes in the QAA.
 These are also the generic learning outcomes for the Digital Arts Subject and Film Subject (Film Production).
 This ensures parity across the shared or optional modules.

-Knowledge and Understanding

-LO no. On successful completion of the named award, students will be able to: Module Code/s State if Non- Honours or BA/BSc Honours 1.
-Understand the relationship between critical analysis and the practical application of game art and how to explore, analyse and solve design problems GAMA2001 GAMA2000 GAMA3000 GAMA3004 BA(Hons) BA
+Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s

-1 Center for Computer Games and Virtual Worlds (02.08.13) The Future of Research in Computer Games and Virtual Worlds.
+&lt;sup>1 Center for Computer Games and Virtual Worlds (02.08.13) The Future of Research in Computer Games and Virtual Worlds.

-2. Appreciate the importance of technical ability and creativity within game art practice; GAMA2000 GAMA2001 GAMA3000 GAMA3013 BA(Hons) BA 3 Adopt an approach to creative game principles and concepts that takes into account client and user concerns as well as changes in technology both now and in the future; GAMA2001 GAMA3000 GAMA3004 GAMA3013 BA(Hons) BA 4 Understand the relationship between form and function and their relationship to concepts of usability and/or narrative; GAMA2000 GAMA2001 GAMA3013 GAMA3004 BA(Hons) BA 5 Recognize the cultural, social & historical contexts in which game art operates.
-GAMA3013 GAMA3003 GAMA3004 BA(Hons) BA
+1. Understand the relationship between critical analysis and the practical application of game art and how to explore, analyse and solve design problems GAMA2002 GAMA2000 GAMA3000 GAMA3004 2.
+Appreciate the importance of technical ability and creativity within game art practice; GAMA2000 GAMA2002 GAMA3000 GAMA3013 3 Adopt an approach to creative game principles and concepts that takes into account client and user concerns as well as changes in technology both now and in the future; GAMA3000 GAMA3004 GAMA3013 4 Understand the relationship between form and function and their relationship to concepts of usability and/or narrative; GAMA2000 GAMA2002 GAMA3013 GAMA3004 5 Recognize the cultural, social & historical contexts in which game art operates.
+GAMA3013 GAMA3003 GAMA3004